 Mariann Verheyen has designed for the Huntington since its premiere season.
 Her most recent credits include Fences and Present Laughter (IRNE Award).

-Rui Rita previously designed Present Laughter, The Sisters Rosensweig, The Blue Demon, and Heartbreak House for the Huntington.
+Rui Rita previously designed The Miracle At Naples, Present Laughter, The Sisters Rosensweig, The Blue Demon, and Heartbreak House for the Huntington.
+His Broadway credits include Dividing the Estate, Old Acquaintance, Enchanted April, The Price, and A Thousand Clowns.

-Drew Levy designed The Corn is Green, She Loves Me, Present Laughter, The Cherry Orchard, Love’s Labour’s Lost, The Sisters Rosensweig, Burn This, and the world premiere of Sonia Flew for the Huntington.
+Drew Levy has Huntington credits that include Pirates!, The Corn is Green, She Loves Me, Present Laughter, The Cherry Orchard, Love’s Labour’s Lost, The Sisters Rosensweig, Burn This, and the world premiere of Sonia Flew.
+His work on Broadway includes Chaplin, The Importance of Being Earnest, and Present Laughter.
+He holds an MFA from Boston University.

 Avenue of the Arts / BU Theatre: 264 Huntington Avenue, Boston MA 02115South End / Calderwood Pavilion at the BCA: 527 Tremont Street, Boston MA 02116Main: 264 Huntington Avenue, Boston MA 02115 | 617 266 7900 | BOX OFFICE 617 266 0800